-James Lomude brings nearly two decades of insight gained through working with refugees, youth and students, church members, and political officeholders as a missionary, youth advocate, political officer, Seed Effect Branch Manager and Seed Effect Human Resource Director.
+James Lomude joined Seed Effect in 2015.
+He brings nearly two decades of insight gained through working with refugees, youth and students, church members, and political officeholders as a missionary, youth advocate, political officer, Seed Effect Branch Manager and Seed Effect Human Resource Director.

 Four of James’ siblings passed away due to malaria complications, and his father passed away when James was only nine years old.
-Since he had to work hard to grow enough food for his family, he did not attend school until he was ten.
+Since he had to work hard to grow enough food for his family, he was unable to attend school until age 10.

 With his exceptional dedication and hard work, he caught up with his peers and eventually graduated from Makerere University in Kampala, Uganda with degrees in Tourism, Hospitality, and Natural Resource Management.
 He went on to earn post-graduate diplomas in Public Administration and Management and in Project Planning and Management.

 James not only leads Seed Effect, but knows intimately what it is like to be in the shoes of the people we serve.

 After completing his degrees, James worked in both minstry and politics before joining Seed Effect.
 He served as the head of a Ugandan missionary team in the Nuba Mountains of Sudan.
 He then turned his attention to politics and was elected District Councilor for Kerwa Sub County in Uganda.
 There he was chosen to be a member of the District Executive Committee where he oversaw the Health and Education sectors.

 Additionally, James has held the following esteemed positions: